andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="http://builtwith.com" target="_blank">builtwith.com</a>

 #### Google Design: Resizer
 An interactive viewer to see and test how digital products respond to material design breakpoints across desktop, mobile, and tablet.<br>
-<a href="https://design.google.com/articles/introducing-resizer" target="_blank">design.google.com/articles/introducing-resizer</a><br>
 <a href="http://design.google.com/resizer" target="_blank">design.google.com/resizer</a>

+#### How To Use GitHub Pages To Make Web Sites While Learning Code
+Step-by-step tutorial to getting started with building a website hosted on Github Pages.
+<a href="http://readwrite.com/2013/11/27/github-pages-explained" target="_blank">readwrite.com/github-pages</a>

 ### Static Site Generators
-A leaderboard of the top open-source static site generators.<br>
+A leaderboard of the top open-source static site generators based on Github stars.<br>
 <a href="https://www.staticgen.com" target="_blank">staticgen.com</a>

 #### Website Grader
+Free online tool that grades any website against key metrics such as performance, mobile readiness, SEO, and security.<br>
 <a href="https://website.grader.com" target="_blank">website.grader.com</a>

 #### Who Is Hosting This